Stay up to date

 Simple, yet important content.

 No salesy pitches and all that, promise!

 No one wants to be in the headlines for the wrong reasons.
-Ransomware attacks and data breaches have become too common news due to cybercriminals finding internet crime as a viable opportunity.
+Ransomware attacks and data breaches have become too common news due to cybercriminals finding internet crime a viable opportunity.
 It is equally important to know how and what to do after a data breach, as much it is to know how to protect sensitive data.

 Emerging technologies such as IoT, 5G, cloud computing, AI, ML, digital and information technology etc., have integrated the necessity of the internet and captured cybercriminals’ attention.
-The previous years have seen various data breaches and cyber attacks that have forced every industry to think about security concerns.
+The previous years have seen various data breaches and cyber attacks that have forced every industry to think about IT security concerns.

 What is cyber security?

-Cyber security is the process of protecting an individual or organisation’s systems, networks, devices, information (digital and electronic data) and overall cyber sphere from unauthorised access by ensuring the CIA (Confidentiality, Integrity and Availability) of data.
+Cyber security is the process of protecting an individual or organisation’s systems, networks, devices, information (digital and electronic data) and overall cybersphere from unauthorised access by ensuring the CIA (Confidentiality, Integrity and Availability) of data.